nikolalazarevic011/HumanizeAI/README.md

 # HumanizeAI

-A web application that transforms AI-generated text into human-like content, making it less detectable by AI detection tools.
+A web application that transforms AI-generated text into human-like content using WordsAPI synonym replacement.

 ## 🚀 Features

-- **Text Humanization**: Transform AI-generated content into natural, human-like text
+- **Text Humanization**: Transform AI-generated content into natural, human-like text using WordsAPI synonyms
-- **AI Detection Feedback**: Get scores from multiple AI detection APIs
-- **Multiple Styles**: Choose from academic, casual, professional, and creative writing styles
+- **Professional Style**: Optimized for professional writing with aggressive synonym replacement
 - **Privacy-First**: No text storage - all processing happens in memory
-- **Real-time Processing**: Fast and efficient text transformation
+- **Real-time Processing**: Fast and efficient text transformation with WordsAPI integration
 - **Responsive Design**: Works seamlessly on desktop and mobile devices

 ## 🛠️ Tech Stack